Beledie Han: Geography

 Although shown separately on maps, since the Liberation of Bulgaria in 1878 the settlement has never been registered as a populated place according to Bulgaria's official regulations.
 Instead it is considered a part (mahala) of the nearby village Gradets, situated 1.4 kilometers east-southeast.

 Beledie Han lies at altitude of 735 meters above sea level, located 11 kilometers north-northwest of the city of Kostinbrod, 18 km from Sofia Ring Road and 26 km from the center of Sofia.
 It is situated along Lomsko Road (Sofia – Petrohan Pass – Berkovitsa – Montana – Lom).

+It is known for its beautiful nature, rock formations and caves, which are located in the region.

+Beledie Han is located in a mountainous region, surrounded by forests and meadows.
+There are many caves in the area, which have been the subject of research by speleologists and nature lovers.
+Some of the most famous caves in the region are:

+Beledie Han Cave - the largest and most famous cave in the region.

+Dragon's Hole Cave - known for its beautiful rock formations.

+The Bats Cave - known for its many bats.

 History

 The settlement originated near an old Roman road.
 Near the village, along the old Roman road, some ruins of an ancient settlement can still be found.

+Beledie Han is an old settlement that existed during the Ottoman rule.
+Its name comes from the Turkish word "belediye", which means "municipality".
+In the past, Beledie Han was an important commercial center, where the roads from Sofia to Vratsa and Vidin crossed.

 Various legends explain the name of the village.
 Some say it was named after the daughter Bella of an inn keeper.
 During the Ottoman rule, there was a municipal inn here (Turkish: belediye means "municipality"), where horse-drawn carriages replaced tired horses with rested ones.
 In the inn, passengers rested before climbing the mountain to the Petrohan Pass.

+Today Beledie Han is a popular place for recreation and tourism.
+There are many opportunities for hiking, cycling and rock climbing in the area.
+Over the years, the place has become a favorite destination for recreation in nature.